-Latency is the delay of the received satellite signal data and correction information at the base to be wirelessly broadcast, received by the rover radio, transferred to the rover receiver, have corrections computed and applied for the current common epoch, sent to the data collector and displayed for the user.
-The position the user views on the data collector screen can be up to 5 seconds old, but typically an effective latency of 2 or 3 seconds is the maximum experienced.
+Latency is the delay for the received satellite signal data and correction information at the base to be wirelessly broadcast, received by the rover radio, transferred to the rover receiver, have corrections computed and applied for the current common epoch, sent to the data collector and displayed for the user.
+The position the user views on the data collector can be up to 5 seconds old, but typically an effective latency of 2 or 3 seconds is the maximum experienced.
 The data can be updated (or sampled) at a much higher rate, say 5 Hz, but the usable coordinate is usually produced at .33 to 1 Hz.
-It is recommended to use data with latencies no greater than 2 seconds.